Sudospective/ichigo-template/README.md

 ```lua
 q:SetSize(64, 64):Center()
 ```
+Due to the global Lua variables used by the game, Actors and Gizmos do not share the same names.
 See the below table for a list of Gizmos and their corresponding Actors:
 | Actor Name | Gizmo Name |
 | ----- | ----- |
 | Actor | Gizmo |